Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing Manikia Greece

 If there is any downside to climbing in Manikia, it’s that most of the crags are south-facing.
-And here’s another catch – there is one spectacular north-facing wall, aptly named North Face, but it’s only allowed to climb there from June till December.
-During the rest of the year, from January to June, North Face is closed due to nesting.
+And here’s another catch – there is one spectacular north-facing wall, aptly named North Face, but it’s only allowed to climb there from June till December due to nesting.

 We arrived in Manikia at the beginning of November and had warm, end-of-summer-at-home-like temperatures.
 Then came December with a severe storm that lasted a few days.
-When it stopped, water was gushing out of the tufas, all the walls were dripping; the whole situation was dire.
+When it stopped, water was gushing out of the tufas and all the walls were dripping.
 The crags began to dry as soon the sun came out, but it did take about a week for the sectors to become climbable again.
 Even so, some tufas simply refused to dry.

 We’ve learned that the weather in Manikia is quite finicky.
 Sometimes, the forecast is far from the truth, so it’s best to be prepared for anything.
 Also, this place seems to get more rain than the climbing spots in the Peloponnese.

-All things considered, it’s worth knowing that Vrisi lies at 60 meters elevation, while Manikia at 445.
-Obviously, there’s a difference in temps and wind exposure, so it’s certainly possible to juggle with the sectors.
+All things considered, it’s worth knowing that Vrisi lies at 60 meters elevation, while Manikia is at 450.
+Obviously, there’s a difference in temps and wind exposure, so it’s certainly possible to juggle with the sectors depending on the weather.

 The climbing vibes